 a) Tittle deed of the property or information on village/district, block, parcel, independent section number

 b) Identification document or passport

 d) Compulsory earthquake insurance policy for the buildings (house, office, etc.)

 f) If one of the sides cannot speak Turkish, certified interpreter,

-a) Both seller and buyer have to pay the tittle deed fee, calculated according to the selling price, which cannot be less than the “Property Statement Value”.
-(The title deed fee is 1.5% for both parties till the end of 2019.)
+a) Both seller and buyer have to pay the tittle deed tax, calculated according to the selling price, which cannot be less than the “Property Statement Value”.
+(The title deed fee is 4 percent of the sale price.)